 Stress might make a teen more likely to develop depression and be visible on their faces.
 It can show up as dry skin, wrinkles, and acne, to name a few symptoms.
 When a person is anxious, their body releases hormones that might induce physiological changes detrimental to the skin.

-Signs and symptoms of teen depression include a shift in the teen’s attitude and conduct, resulting in severe distress, issues at school, problems at home, and other aspects of life.
+Signs and symptoms of teenager depression include a shift in the teen’s attitude and conduct, resulting in severe distress, issues at school, problems at home, and other aspects of life.
 Changes in your teen’s emotions and behavior are common indications of depression.
 Difficulties with sleeping or sleeping too much are common signs.
 Mood swings and uncontrolled rage or crying may present.
 It might be tough to differentiate between the ups and downs of growing up and teen depression.
 Talk to your teen about it.
 Examine whether they can deal with their difficult emotions or if life appears to be overwhelming.

 Depression runs in families and can even be passed down through generations.
 When a parent suffers from depression, a child is three times more likely to develop depression than a child who does not have a melancholy parent.
 If a parent suffered from a mental illness before the age of 20, the child’s risk is four to five times higher.